jianfenglan/jianfenglan.github.io/explorations.md

         </div>
     </div>

     <div class="gallery-card" onclick="openModal(this)" data-title="Niagara Fall 🇨🇦" data-meta="28 May, 2023" data-content="<p>I didn’t take the 🛶 ride for a closer view because I was afraid of getting my clothes wet.
-But I did successfully check off a famous scene from the <em>Family Guy<em>.
+But I did successfully check off a famous scene from the <em>Family Guy</em>.
 Joe, where are you?!
 Hang in there Peter. 🤣</p>">
         <img src="{{ '/images/Niagara.jpg' | relative_url }}">
         <div class="gallery-caption">
             <h3>Niagara Fall 🇨🇦</h3>